Uncovering The Mindfulness Definition: What It Is, And Why iI’s Become So Popular

 5. Within the entire run, note five aspects of your environment that you find beautiful.

-Try mindfulness before you sleep
+Try mindfulness or meditation before you sleep

 You can also use mindfulness before sleeping to relax your body and prepare to fall asleep.
 One such practice is a muscle relaxation-based meditation, as follows: